 - They did so with the intention of permanently depriving the owner of it.

-Intention to permanently deprive: It can be defence to Larceny if the intention to permanently deprive the owner of property wasn’t formed at the time the property was taken.
+It can be defence to larceny if the intention to permanently deprive the owner of property wasn’t formed at the time the property was taken.
 There must be some element of dishonesty to the taking of the property: R v Weatherstone.
 It is not enough for property to be taken, and then the intent to permanently deprive being formed afterwards.

-Claim of right: It may also be a defence if you believe that you have a claim of right to the property.
-You would need to show that you genuinely and honestly believed that you had a legal entitlement to the property taken.
-It must also be a belief that you were entitled to the entire property taken and not merely part of it.
+It may also be a defence if the accused honestly believed that they had a claim of right to the property.
+The accused would need to show that they genuinely and honestly believed that they had a legal entitlement to the property taken.
+It must also be a belief that they were entitled to the entire property taken and not merely part of it.

 If you have been charged with an offence under this provision and believe that you may have a defence, you should obtain competent legal advice early on in your matter.

-If the value of the property exceeds $5,000, it is a Table 1 offence.
-This means that the matter will likely be dealt with in the Local Court.
+A larceny matter will most likely be dealt with in the Local Court.
 However the DPP or the defendant can elect to have the matter dealt with in the District Court.